-- 2. Calling operating system services. - a.
-In order to protect system integrity against erroneous (or malicious) user programs, most CPU's can run in one of two modes, often called kernel mode and user mode. - i.
-The operating system runs with the CPU in kernel mode. - ii.
-All other programs run with the CPU in user mode. - iii.
-Certain operations are only permitted when the CPU is in kernel mode - e.g. - Halting the CPU - IO operations - Access to certain regions of memory (e.g. that which contains the operating system.)
+- 3. Calling operating system services. - a) In order to protect system integrity against erroneous (or malicious) user programs, as you recall from CPS221 most CPU's can run in one of two modes, often called kernel mode and user mode.

+(1) The operating system runs with the CPU in kernel mode.

+(2) All other programs run with the CPU in user mode.

+- (3) Certain operations are only permitted when the CPU is in kernel mode e.g

+- Halting the CPU

+- IO operations

+- Access to certain regions of memory (e.g. that which contains the operating system and other users' programs on a multi-user system.